syncfusion-content/blazor-docs/blazor/textarea/styles-appearance.md

 >Note: Filled and Outline theme customization are available only with Material themes.

-## Custom styling with cssClass API in TextArea
+## Custom styling with CssClass property

-The `cssClass` Api provides a powerful way to apply custom styling to the TextArea component, allowing users to customize its appearance and layout according to their design requirements.
+The `CssClass` Api provides a powerful way to apply custom styling to the TextArea component, allowing users to customize its appearance and layout according to their design requirements.

-By utilizing the `cssClass` API, users can apply custom CSS classes to the TextArea component's container, enabling control over its styling properties such as color, padding, margins, borders, and more.
+By utilizing the `CssClass` API, users can apply custom CSS classes to the TextArea component's container, enabling control over its styling properties such as color, padding, margins, borders, and more.

 {% tabs %}
 {% highlight razor %}

-<SfTextArea Placeholder='Enter your comments' CssClass= "custom-textarea" ></SfTextArea>
+<SfTextArea Placeholder='Enter your comments' CssClass="custom-textarea" ></SfTextArea>

 {% endhighlight %}
 {% endtabs %}

-## Setting the disabled state in TextArea
+## Setting the disabled state

-To disable the TextArea, you can utilize the [enabled](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextArea.html#Syncfusion_Blazor_Inputs_SfTextArea_Enabled) property.
+To disable the TextArea, you can utilize the [Enabled](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextArea.html#Syncfusion_Blazor_Inputs_SfTextArea_Enabled) property.
 When set to `false`, the TextArea becomes disabled, preventing user interaction.

 {% tabs %}
 {% highlight razor %}

-<SfTextArea Placeholder='Enter your comments' Enabled= "false" ></SfTextArea>
+<SfTextArea Placeholder='Enter your comments' Enabled="false" ></SfTextArea>

 {% endhighlight %}
 {% endtabs %}

-## Set the readonly TextArea
+## Set the ReadOnly property

-To make the TextArea read-only , you can use the [readonly](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextArea.html#Syncfusion_Blazor_Inputs_SfTextArea_Readonly) property.
+To make the TextArea read-only , you can use the [ReadOnly](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextArea.html#Syncfusion_Blazor_Inputs_SfTextArea_Readonly) property.
 When set to `true`, it prevents users from editing the content of the TextArea.

 {% tabs %}
 {% highlight razor %}

-<SfTextArea Placeholder='Enter your comments' Readonly= "true" ></SfTextArea>
+<SfTextArea Placeholder='Enter your comments' ReadOnly="true" ></SfTextArea>

 {% endhighlight %}
 {% endtabs %}

-## Set the rounded corner in TextArea
+## Set the rounded corner

 Render the TextArea with `rounded corner` by adding the `e-corner` class to the input parent element.